Loading...

 What's in the News

-• The board approved the 1 for 10 reverse stock split with the stated intention of helping the company regain compliance with the minimum bid price requirement for continued listing on The Nasdaq Capital Market (Key Developments).
+• The board approved a 1 for 10 reverse stock split of the common stock.
+The action was described as intended to increase the per share trading price and help the company regain compliance with the minimum bid price requirement for continued listing on The Nasdaq Capital Market (Key Developments).

-• Effective March 6, 2026, the board appointed Mark Frost as Chief Financial Officer after he served as Interim Financial Officer and Treasurer from April 10, 2025 to March 6, 2026 (Key Developments).
+• Effective March 6, 2026, Harvard Bioscience appointed Mark Frost as Chief Financial Officer, following his prior role as Interim Financial Officer and Treasurer from April 10, 2025, to March 6, 2026 (Key Developments).

 Valuation Changes